neighborhoods/ThrowableDiagnosticComponent/docs/UpgradeGuide.md

 grep -RiIl 'ThrowableDiagnosticComponentTest\\Decorator' | xargs sed -i 's/ThrowableDiagnosticComponentTest\\Decorator/ThrowableDiagnosticComponentTest\\ThrowableDiagnosticV1Decorators/g'
 ```

 The migration should be complete.
 Run tests to see if there are any missed places or anything changed which wasn't supposed to.
+Try to prime the HTTP containers.